lilibet0/cipher/README.txt

 This package includes the following files.

-|-- .c [This is the driver program which will be used to invoke the MemoryManager.]
+|-- main.c [This is the driver program which will be used to invoke the ciphers.]
+|-- block.c [Block cipher is implemented here.]
-|-- Mer.c [MemoryManager is implemented here.]
+|-- stream.c [Stream cipher is implemented here.]
+|-- block.h [Header file declaring the function exposed from block.c]
-|-- er.h [Header file declaring the function exposed from MemoryManager]
+|-- stream.h [Header file declaring the function exposed from stream.c]
 |-- Makefile [Used for compilation]
 |-- README.txt [This file]